IoTone/TheShellProject/README.md

 ## Design

 From Pedro:
-1 - Simple block generation and verification;
+1. Simple block generation and verification;
-2 - Node addition and recognizing;
+2. Node addition and recognizing;
-3 - Simple consensus of which operations was really performed into the blocks:
+3. Simple consensus of which operations was really performed into the blocks:
-4 - Shared state of hashed blocks;
+4. Shared state of hashed blocks;
-5 - Node health checking and consensus exposition;
+5. Node health checking and consensus exposition;
-6 - Consensus achievement and possible "race conditions" that could be envolved
+6. Consensus achievement and possible "race conditions" that could be envolved
+7. Design of simple business logics that could be run into the transaction blocks

 ## TODO

-- initial commits
+- Initial commits
-- project plan
+- Project plan
-- a white paper
+- A white paper
+- Perform experimental (but very simple) transactions to validate the prototype
 - Find some additional contributors

 ## General Notes